Kong/docs.konghq.com/app/konnect/org-management/okta-idp.md

 <!--need to do Applications>Assignments to add the user to the application-->

-1. In the generated preview, check to make sure that `groups` and `login_email` values are present.
+1. In the generated preview, check to make sure that the `groups` value is present.

 1. From the list of groups in the preview, identify groups that you want to use in
 {{site.konnect_short_name}}.
 Take note of these groups.